 – Alvin Topfler

-According to a study done by the University of Illinois, college students’ ability to quickly and accurately process information improved after just 20 minutes of doing yoga.
+According to a study by the University of Illinois, college students’ ability to quickly and accurately process information improved after just 20 minutes of yoga.

 As Friedrich Nietzsche says, “All truly great thoughts are conceived while walking.”

 Here’s one way to do the Earth some good.

 You declutter, recycle and personalize simultaneously, depending on your project of choice.